jamesyoung/recover/README.md

-# Ethereum-Payment-Channel
-One way to work out a payment channel on Ethereum.
+# Signing and verifying a message